farzinlize/odin/gnu-linux/ssh.md

 	IdentityFile [private-key]
 	HostKeyAlgorithm=[key,...]
 	Port [custom-port]
+	RequestTTY [yes or no]
 ```
-HostKeyAlgorithms are like ssh-rsa, ssh-dss or ed25519.
+- `HostKeyAlgorithms` are like ssh-rsa, ssh-dss or ed25519.
+- `RequestTTY no`: optional for any host that serves git.
+These hosts usually dose not provide PTY, so if you attempt to establish any ssh connection, it will generate a warning that says: *no PTY allocation request failed on channel 0*. you can solve this warning with not requesting the PTY same as `ssh -T` flag for ssh command

 ## keygen
 Command: `ssh-keygen -t ed25519 -C "any@mail.com"`